purarue/dotfiles/README.md

 On Windows (in WSL):

 Similar to Termux, does an `apt`-based install.
 Installs a bunch of languages/programs manually if since the versions on `apt` are ancient.
-Should install `yadm` manually, using:
+Should install `yadm` manually.

-`sh <(curl -sSL http://git.io/sinister) -u 'https://github.com/TheLocehiliosan/yadm/raw/master/yadm'`

 ---